THE BENEFITS OF PROTEIN SHAKES!

 WHEN ARE THE BEST TIMES TO TAKE IN PROTEIN?

+It is a very general phrase that protein shakes should be consumed post workout.
+This is due to the fact that the body can be seen as malnourished so by consuming a protein shake it will speed up the recovery process.
+This it true in many cases and can really improve the recovery time of an individual.
 Following your workout, it’s a good idea to take in small meals containing high protein in about three to four hour intervals, thereby providing your muscles with a constant supply of protein to help your muscles heal.
 It is also vital to take in a protein drink or a slow burning protein (such as casein or a night time protein) before you go to bed therefore providing your muscles with protein, since your body will be slowly depleted of protein as you sleep.
 Breakfast is a key meal as well, because your body awaits nourishment after sleeping for 8-12 hours.
 One of the best tips of advice I can give you though, is to eat consistently, day in and day out.

 CONCLUSION

 Regardless of your goals, protein should be seen as a high priority of any nutritional plan.
 It’s an essential ingredient for achieving optimal progress in physique enhancement and performance.
 It’s certainly no secret that any person who is generally active in sports and/or trains with weights or other resistance will benefit from getting enough protein.
 However, even those who don’t partake in strenuous exercise can find advantages to taking in protein.
 Many enjoy the anti-aging effects that a high protein diet can result in.
 But the only way to find out how beneficial protein can be for you, is to try it for yourself!
+Take a look at the various PROTEINS that we stock and find one that can fast track your results!